 Using Council's captivating working 3D catchment model (see more info below) we consider water as a resource and the issues and management practices as water flows through the catchment.
 The model can be set up in your school yard with a timetable made to accommodate sessions for groups of students.
 This activity suits the curriculum outcomes of the Stage 4 Geography syllabus.

-For more information on the above school activities or to make bookings, please phone our Waste and Water Education Officer on 1300 87 83 87.
+For more information on the above activities or to make bookings, phone our Waste Education Officer on 1300 87 83 87.

 3D Catchment Model

 The 3D Richmond and Brunswick Catchment Model is available free for community groups, schools and educational events.

 The Catchment Model is great for kids, with interactive elements that allow children and adults to see how rain carries stormwater around our towns and into our water catchments.
 Children get to participate and add the 'rain' themselves, making the learning process fun and interesting.